ooboqoo/ooboqoo.github.io/toolbox/tools/charles.md

 Wireshark, Firebug, Fiddler all do similar things - capture network traffic.

-* Wireshark captures any kind of a network packet.
+* **Wireshark** captures any kind of a network packet.
 It can capture packet details below TCP/IP(Http is at the top).
 It does have filters to reduce the noise it captures.
-* Firebug tracks each request the browser page makes and captures the associated headers and the time taken for each stage of the request (DNS, receiving, sending, ...).
-* Fiddler works as a http/https proxy.
+* **Fiddler** works as a http/https proxy.
 It captures each http request the computer makes and records everything associated with it.
 Does allow things like converting post varibles to a table form and editing/replaying requests.
 It doesn't, by default, capture localhost traffic in IE, see the FAQ for the workaround.
+* **Firebug** tracks each request the browser page makes and captures the associated headers and the time taken for each stage of the request (DNS, receiving, sending, ...).

 ### Burp Suite